RandomGuy090/invite.me/README.md

 ===

 # What is it?
 Invite.me is webapp created for my prom night.
-We need a software able to create and send invitations, and gather the feedback from participants.
+We needed a software able to create and send invitations, and gather the feedback from participants.

 # How does it work?
 I have wrote it with python's Flask framework.
 Because it became a little "too big" than I expected I have used blueprints for easier maintain.
 Project has MVC-based architecture, with two "REST" endpoints.
 REST is in quotes because it has only one common feature - using JSON (xD).